dylanljones/pyrekordbox/README.md

 [![license: MIT][license-badge]][license-link]
 [![style: black][black-badge]][black-link]

+> **Disclaimer**: This project is **not** affiliated with Pioneer Corp. or its related companies in any way and has been written independently!
+Pyrekordbox is licensed under the [MIT license][license-link].
+The maintainers of the project are not liable for any damages to your Rekordbox library.

 Pyrekordbox is a Python package for interacting with the library and export data of Pioneers Rekordbox DJ Software.
 It currently supports
 - Rekordbox v6 master.db database